pyflosic/fodMC/README.md

 Sidekicks:

+* Sebastian Schwalbe (SS, theonov13@gmail.com)
 * Alex Johnson (AJ, johns1ai@cmich.edu)
 * Jakob Kraus (JaK, jakob.kraus@physik.tu-freiberg.de)
-* Sebastian Schwalbe (SS, theonov13@gmail.com)

-Coding language: FORTRAN
+Coding language: FORTRAN, Python

 ## Description

-Guess generator for FOD positions to be used in the Fermi-Löwdin orbital self-interaction correction (FLO-SIC) method.
+The fodMC is a generator for Fermi-orbital descriptor (FOD) positions to be used in the Fermi-Löwdin orbital self-interaction correction (FLO-SIC) method.
-There is a manual, explaining the underlying idea of this program and showing some examples for its usage.
+There is a publication, explaining the underlying idea of this program; please see

+'Interpretation and automatic generation of Fermi-orbital descriptors', S. Schwalbe, K. Trepte, et al., Journal of Computational Chemistry, vol. 40, pp. 2843-2857, 2019

 ## Installation
 The fodMC is written in FORTRAN.
 Make sure you have a fortran compiler like gfortran to compile the code.
-To compile the code, go to the *src* directory and type
+To compile the code, go to the *lib* directory and type

 ```compile
 make